-US Health Care Policies and Systems 3 Credits
+US Health Care Policies and Systems

 US Health Care Policies and Systems is an introduction to health care delivery systems and the policy environment they operate in, with emphasis on the American system of health care and its major issues and challenges.
 The course explores the dynamics of administration in health care institutions such as hospitals, nursing homes, and ambulatory care facilities, and the policy issues and controversies that shape the delivery of health care.
 8 weeks, 3 credits.
-Prerequisites: MBA 660 rerequisites. milling

-Ethical/Legal Issues in Health Care 3 Credits
+Ethical/Legal Issues in Health Care